Where to go on holiday in July

 From London it is easy to reach Maison Talbooth in Constable Country.
 Or why not explore the capital staying in a serviced apartment - it’s cheaper than a hotel and you get all the freedom and home comforts.

 This is a great time of year to visit Scotland.
 You can rent a cottage or choose from a range of short breaks including whisky tours on Islay and the chance to see Minke Whales, otters, seals, porpoises on a wildlife cruise around Mull.
+You could also discover Viking history on a group tour of the Orkney Islands.

 Or go “glamping” at Trevella Park which is set beside a stunning beach near Newquay, Cornwall.
 The park has nature trails, fishing lakes and a heated outdoor swimming pool and a range of accommodation including tepees, safari tents and bell tents that sleep 4-6 and have comfortable beds, duvets, decking, a fridge and camping stove.